jabirali/tmux-tilish/README.md

 - If you like `dmenu`, check out the [application launcher](#application-launcher).
 - If it doesn't work, check your [terminal settings](#terminal-compatibility).

-It is also recommended that you add the following to the top of your `.tmux.conf`:
+It is also recommended that you add the following to the top of your `tmux.conf`:

 	set -s escape-time 0
 	set -g base-index 1